CartoDB/cartodb/doc/API.md

   + **enable**: true if the interaction needs to be enabled

 ### **setQuery(sql)**
-  sets the sql query.
+  Sets the sql query.
 The layer will show the geometry resulting of this query.
 When the query raises an error, ``error`` event is triggered.
+If you set sql to null the query is reset to 'select * form {{table_name}}'

   The layer is refreshed just after the execute this function.